bytechefhq/bytechef/README.md

 Create an empty directory:
 ```
-mkdir pipelines
+mkdir workflows
-cd pipelines
+cd workflows
 ```
-Create a simple pipeline file --  `hello.yaml` -- and paste the following to it:
+Create a simple workflow file --  `hello.yaml` -- and paste the following to it:
 ```
 label: Hello World
 inputs: